christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 - [ ] Queue message transport uses raw serialized `MessageBody` JSON with no manual base64 encoding.
 - [ ] Duplicate workflow queue messages have been tested and do not create duplicate durable side effects.
 - [ ] The orchestrator still works when a callback is delayed or missing and fallback polling is required.
-- [ ] Each migrated environment has only one active orchestration event delivery path.
+- [ ] Queue-based completion is the only intended orchestration event delivery path in deployed environments, and legacy GitHub webhook behavior has been removed or disabled.
 - [ ] The API project is no longer a GitHub webhook receiver.
 - [ ] Webhook packages and webhook configuration have been removed from the application projects.
 - [ ] Infra scripts and support-ticket generation no longer require webhook setup.